-As the chief port of northwest Asia Minor, the city prospered in Roman times, becoming a Roman "free city" as early as 188 B.C.
+As the chief port of northwest Asia Minor, Troas prospered in Roman times, becoming a Roman "free city" as early as 188 B.C.
 After the city became 'free' it began to strike a vast quantity of its own coins.
 In its heyday the city may have had a population of about 100,000.

 While wondering what to do next, God gives Paul a vision of a man in Macedonia (Greece) begging him for help.
 As a side note, although some Bible commentaries state the man Paul saw was an angel in the form of a human, this is mere speculation and is void of Biblical proof.

-And after passing through Phrygia and the region of Galatia (for they had been forbidden by the Holy Spirit to speak the word in Asia), 7.
-They came down to Mysia and attempted to go to Bithynia; but the Spirit did not permit them to go there.
-8. Now when they had passed by Mysia, they came to Troas;
+And after passing through Phrygia and the region of Galatia (for they had been forbidden by the Holy Spirit to speak the word in Asia), They came down to Mysia and attempted to go to Bithynia; but the Spirit did not permit them to go there.
+Now when they had passed by Mysia, they came to Troas;

-9. And a vision appeared to Paul during the night.
+And a vision appeared to Paul during the night.
 A certain man of Macedonia was standing, beseeching him and saying, "Come over to Macedonia and help us."
-10. And after he had seen the vision, we immediately sought to go into Macedonia, concluding that the Lord had called us to preach the gospel to them.
+And after he had seen the vision, we immediately sought to go into Macedonia, concluding that the Lord had called us to preach the gospel to them.
 (Acts 16:6 - 10, HBFV)

-Immediately after the vision Paul and his friends board a ship and travel to Neapolis (modern day Kavala), which is a major seaport located in eastern Macedonia.
+Immediately after the vision Paul and his friends board a ship in Troas and travel to Neapolis (modern day Kavala), which is a major seaport located in eastern Macedonia.
 God uses the city as a launching area from which His truth can spread to the European continent.

-During his third missionary journey the apostle and his traveling companions visit the city for several days.
+During his third missionary journey the apostle and his traveling companions visit Troas for several days.
 Wanting to stay in the city a few more hours to teach, he sends his friends (which include Luke) to Assos by boat.
 The sea journey to Assos is about 50 miles (80.5 kilometers).

 After preaching for a few more precious hours Paul walks from Troas to Assos, a land trip of about 21 miles (33.8 kilometers).
 He meets up with his traveling companions in Assos where they all board a ship to Mitylene (Acts 20).